 What is rajma curry?

-Rajma curry, also known as Kidney Bean Curry, is a popular and flavorful Indian dish made with kidney beans (rajma) cooked in a rich and aromatic tomato-based gravy.
-It is a beloved vegetarian and vegan option, cherished for its comforting taste and hearty texture.
+Also known as Kidney Bean Curry, it is a popular and flavorful Indian dish made with kidney beans (rajma) cooked in a rich and aromatic tomato-based gravy.
+It is a beloved vegetarian option, cherished for its comforting taste and hearty texture.

 I don’t have an air fryer.
 Can I still make the zucchini?